Foxtrot

 or upbeat jazz tunes by artists including Frank Sinatra, Ella

-Fitzgerald, Sarah Vaughn, Tony Bennett, Harry Connick Jr., Michael
+Fitzgerald, Sarah Vaughn, even Lady Gaga with Tony Bennett, Harry Connick Jr., Michael

 Buble and the new crop of contemporary jazz artists.